It was a chemical blending recipe for disaster.

-It wasn’t long before engineers back at Crane Engineering found a solution, the Ampco Blending Pump and System.
-This system would allow operators to add powder in a hopper at the ground level, while the dual function chemical blending pump would recirculate the fluid in the tank.
+It wasn’t long before engineers back at Crane Engineering found a solution.
+A blending and pump system would allow operators to add powder in a hopper at the ground level, while the dual function chemical blending pump would recirculate the fluid in the tank.
 This particular pump had a specialized impeller with teeth on the outer diameter, that would impart high shear on the product.

 The account manager did some calculations to find out what cost savings could be realized.
 He found the following:

 - Production time would be SIGNIFICANTLY reduced.
 From 72 hours to 34 minutes.
 A 99.21% reduction in production time!